PEN World Voices

 The PEN World Voices Festival of International Literature is an annual week-long literary festival held in New York City and Los Angeles.
 The festival was founded by Salman Rushdie, Esther Allen, and Michael Roberts and was launched in 2005.
 The festival includes events, readings, conversations, and debates that showcase international literature and new writers.
 The festival is produced by PEN America, a nonprofit organization that works to advance literature, promote free expression, and foster international literary fellowship.

 World Voices 2005

 The inaugural event was held in New York City from April 18 to April 25, 2005.
-Participating authors came from 45 different countries and included: Chimamanda Ngozi Adichie, Jonathan Ames, Paul Auster, Breyten Breytenbach, Nuruddin Farah, Gish Jen, Ryszard Kapuściński, Khaled Mattawa, Azar Nafisi, Elif Shafak, Wole Soyinka, Ali Bader and Ngũgĩ wa Thiong'o.
+Participating authors came from 45 countries and included: Chimamanda Ngozi Adichie, Jonathan Ames, Paul Auster, Breyten Breytenbach, Nuruddin Farah, Gish Jen, Ryszard Kapuściński, Khaled Mattawa, Azar Nafisi, Elif Shafak, Wole Soyinka, Ali Bader and Ngũgĩ wa Thiong'o.